Validation methods

 Screenshot validation

-With this validation method, the agent runs a virtual machine from the backup and, while the virtual machine is booting, screenshots are taken.
-A machine intelligence (MI) module checks the screenshots and if they contain a login screen, the backup is validated.
+With this validation method, the agent runs a virtual machine from the backup and, while the virtual machine is booting, screenshots are taken for a specific period.
+For more information about this period, see Changing the timeout for VM heartbeat and screenshot validation.

-The screenshot is attached to the recovery point, and you can download it in the Cyber Protect console within one year of the validation.
-For more information on how to check the screenshot, see Checking the validation status.
+In the Cyber Protect console, you can download the attached screenshot within one year of the validation.
+For more information on viewing the screenshot, see Checking the validation status.

 If notifications are enabled for your user account, you will receive an email about the validation status of the backup.
 The email contains the screenshot as an attachment.
 For more information about the notifications, see Changing the notification settings for a user.